in-toto/witness/docs/tutorials/sigstore-keyless.md

   }
 ```

-It should be noted that the the Witness requires that the root and the intermidate be included in the policy file.
+It should be noted that the Witness requires that the root and the intermidate be included in the policy file.

 ### Templating the Policy
 Before we can use the policy, we need to populate it with the base64 encoded certificates that belong to Fulcio and FreeTSA, their `sha256sum`'d Key IDs, and the email address that you used to authenticate with Sigstore through the web browser.